 The past four marathons have all been so different in terms of where I am in life, training, physically, and mentally.
 Each of these races have given me such a strong sense of accomplishment that it kept me coming back for more.

 Even so, my first marathon taught me an incredible amount about myself, the sport, and other runners.

-Thinking through my past four marathons and the training that went with them, there are many things I know now that I sure wish I’d known before that first marathon.
+Thinking through my past five marathons and the training that went with them, there are many things I know now that I sure wish I’d known before that first marathon.

 Focus on the present workouts, not the future of your training.

 It’s so easy to get your first marathon training plan and instantly find yourself overwhelmed!
 If running 4 miles seems challenging to me now, how in the world will I manage 20?!
 Focus on the moment you are in – your current week of training, the next run on your schedule – and not the future.
 You’d be surprised how your body adapts and mileage that is double what you used to do suddenly seems like a ‘short run’.

 I’m definitely guilty of this!
 I am all for rewarding yourself after a long run, but make sure you don’t go overboard.
 It took me a while to figure out why I actually gained weight during my first marathon training season.
 Just because you are training for a marathon doesn’t mean that you can eat three portions of spaghetti the night before a 5 mile mid-week run.
 Be aware of your mileage, eat when you are hungry, and fuel up for those long runs.
 During the week, there is no need to be winning hot dog eating contests or gorging yourself on cake.

 Break those long runs up into smaller distances.